yast/yast.github.io/doc/code-review.md

 Nice to Have (NTH):
 * All tests have to be green (`rake osc:build` before submitting)
 * No Builtins.* or Ops.* unless really necessary in new code
-* Function documentation (function description, argements, return values)
+* Function documentation (function description, arguments, return values)
 * Following the [Ruby style guide](https://github.com/SUSE/style-guides/blob/master/Ruby.md)
 * Understandable variable names
 * Good test quality